What Should You Avoid in a CV?

 4. Misuse of Social Links in CV

-If you think that the recruited will look for photos and charming lifestyle of you, it’s a bullshit idea means to unprofessional.
+If you think that the recruited will look for photos and a charming lifestyle of you, it’s a bullshit idea means to unprofessional.

 Research suggests that professional networks including Research Gate, Academia, and LinkedIn can be used in CV or Resume according to the requirements of the job.